nuejs/www/blog/perfect-web-framework/index.md

 ---

-# A perfect web framework
+# The perfect framework for UX developers
 [author]

 In June 2023 I had my final frontend rage quit moment.
 The anger was so intense that I decided to change the direction of my career from a startup founder to a full-time OSS developer.
-I would devote all my time to fixing everything that is wrong with the current frontend ecosystem.
+I would devote all my time to fixing everything that is wrong with the current front-end ecosystem.

 I soon created a [project on GitHub](https://github.com/nuejs/nue) and called it *Nue*.
-It would be to be the "web framework of my dreams".
-I wanted it to be "perfect" in the most literal sense of the word.
-In this article, I'll define the word __perfect__ and explain the steps on how to make the dream become reality:
+I wanted it to be perfect for for [UX developers](//css-tricks.com/the-great-divide/) and design-led organizations.
+This article explains the key goals and the steps to get there:

 [#the-ideal.is-dark.super-wide]